 Tonight, let the constellation Orion the Hunter show you the approximate possible position of the hypothetical Planet 9 in the starry sky.
 As of now, nobody has yet seen this solar system planet, sometimes called Planet X. If it exists, it’s large and very distant.
 But – still hypothetically speaking – there are reasons to believe it does exist (and reasons to believe it doesn’t), and so for astronomers and citizen scientists … the hunt has been ongoing for several years.

 The sky chart at the top of this post shows that location.
-The chart, which is via Wikipedia, shows Planet 9‘s possible path across our sky, in front of the backdrop stars, from the years 1000 to 3000 AD.
+The chart, which is via Wikimedia Commons, shows Planet 9‘s possible path across our sky, in front of the backdrop stars, from the years 1000 to 3000 A.D.

 Although this world, if it exists, is way beyond the range of our backyard telescopes, we can still star-hop from the constellation Orion to Planet 9’s possible location in the starry sky.

 Some of you may know how to star-hop from Orion’s Belt to Aldebaran, the brightest star in the constellation Taurus the Bull.
 If not, refer to the sky chart below.
-Once you’ve found Aldebaran, you’ve pretty much found the proposed location of Planet 9, which – again, if it exists, and if astronomers are right about its location in our solar system – lodges pretty much directly east of Orion’s Belt and directly south of the star Aldebaran.
+Once you’ve found Aldebaran, you’ve pretty much found the proposed location of Planet 9, which – again, if it exists, and if astronomers are right about its location in our solar system – is estimated to lodge directly west of Orion’s Belt and directly south of the star Aldebaran.

 Caltech astronomers first announced a hypothetical Planet 9 on January 20, 2016.
-What they called “solid theoretical evidence” exists for a giant planet – a 9th major planet in the outer solar system.
+What they called “solid theoretical evidence” exists for a giant planet – a ninth major planet in the outer solar system.
 They nicknamed it Planet 9 then, and they said they hoped other astronomers would search for it.